agnipankh/ramblings/content/technical/DeepNamesForCommonSense.md

 > I beseech you, in the bowels of Christ, think it possible that you may be mistaken.
 > - Oliver Cromwell

+An example of use of this rule is provided by Zadeh, where a patient can have a symptom because of 3 diseases A, B, and C. Doctor John says that the patient has disease A with 99.5% probability and B with 0.5% probability.
+Doctor Bob says that the patient has disease C with 99.5% probability and B with 0.5% probability.
+Given the two facts, both Bayesian and Dempster-Shafer would say that the patient has disease B. This outcome is true even if the two doctors had a probability of 99.9999% certainty.
+The only time we dont come up with an answer is when the probability of disease A and C is 1.

 I might need to spend some time considering the deeper implications of this… or perhaps it’s just scientists giving fancy names to simple ideas.